-*EFFECTIVE January 1st, 2019 ScanTech will no longer perform residential testing for homeowners and tenants – all services are COMMERCIAL ONLY.
+*EFFECTIVE January 1st, 2019 ScanTech will no longer perform residential testing OR consulting for homeowners and tenants – all services are COMMERCIAL ONLY.
 Instead I will redirect you to a page for resources to other companies and common questions – CLICK HERE.

 WHAT DOES AN EMF SURVEY / OR ELECTROMAGNETIC TESTING ENTAIL?